Water Drop on Thin Viscous Oil Layers: From Stick-Slip Spreading to Dewetting: Results and discussion

-Followed by the dewetting, the drop spreads over the substrate surface.
-It shows an increase in the base radius (see region after about 1 s in Fig.~2(a)).
-We plotted this region of the curves in Fig. \ref{Fig7}.
-Our findings reveal a scaling behavior of $R_b \sim t^{0.25 \pm 0.07}$.
-Typically, the initial spreading dynamics of drops conform to a power law.
-For instance, in the inertial-capillary regime, a scaling law of $R_b \sim t^{0.5}$ has been documented \cite{Eddi2013, JiayuPoF}.
-However, in the viscous-capillary regime, various exponents have been reported \cite{Eddi2013, Thampi}.
-As the viscous drop spreads, the exponent diminishes over time, eventually reaching 1/10 on wetting surfaces \cite{Tanner_1979, Eddi2013}.
-Despite our drop being a low-viscosity liquid (water), the resistance posed by the viscous oil affects the movement of the contact line.
+Following dewetting, the drop spreads across the substrate surface, exhibiting an increase in the base radius (see region after approximately 1 s in Fig.\ref{Fig1}(b)).
+This region is highlighted in Fig.\ref{Fig5}.
+The spreading behavior resembles that of a viscous drop, lacking a pure power-law pattern as noted in \cite{Eddi2013}.
+Overall, this spreading is slower than that of low-viscosity drops, which typically follow a power law with an exponent of $1/2$ \cite{Eddi2013}.
+We assume that despite our drop being a low-viscosity liquid (water), the resistance posed by the viscous oil affects the movement of the contact line.
 Moreover, the spreading regime does not align with early times, as the drop had already partially spread on the oil layer.
-Consequently, we anticipate a smaller exponent, indicative of the late-time dynamics of viscous droplets, in our case.
+Consequently, we anticipate a smaller exponent, indicative of the late-time dynamics of viscous droplets.